aridiosilva/TDD/README.md

 - Values from each partition must be tested at least once.
 Partitions with valid values are used for Positive Testing.
 - While partitions with invalid values are used for negative testing.

+- In Equivalence partitioning, the test data are segregated into various partitions.
+These partitions are referred to as equivalence data classes.
+It is assumed that the various input data (data can be a condition) in each partition behave the same way.
+Hence only one particular condition or situation needs to be tested from each partition as if one works then all the others in that partition is assumed to work.
+Similarly, if one condition in a partition doesn’t work, then none of the others will work.
+- Therefore it’s now very apparent that valid data classes (in the partitions) will comprise of positive testing whereas invalid data classes will comprise of negative testing.